yaseemarusiru/Sem2_Engineering_Design_Project/README.md

   * HX711 library (to be used with the load cell) and
   * Time library (To keep track of time after it is initially set up by the WiFi module)

-You can find our PCB design and enclosure designs through the following links. https://drive.google.com/drive/folders/1x2NnSB9LSP8u9NDLuzhR6U7rdzLJ97Un?usp=drive_link
+You can find our PCB design and enclosure designs through the following link. https://drive.google.com/drive/folders/1x2NnSB9LSP8u9NDLuzhR6U7rdzLJ97Un?usp=drive_link

 Here's a close lookup of our final product.